 - Taps: go for a single lever mixer tap such as the Round Hi-rise Sink Mixer, which allows you to easily control the water temperature.

-- Kitchen Cabinets: take advantage of every nook and cranny with a compact design comprising base and wall cabinets.
+- Kitchen Cabinets: take advantage of every nook and cranny with a compact design comprising kitchen base cabinets and wall cabinets.
 Ross’s Discount Home Centre has an extensive range of modular kitchen cabinets to choose from in a range of sizes.
 They’re pre-assembled, so all you have to do is fix them into place.

-- Splashbacks: tiles are always a popular choice.
+- Splashbacks: splashback tiles are always a popular choice.
 However, if you’re after a simple approach, you can also consider using our waterproof wall panels as your splashback.
 With popular marble designs, they offer a lux look for less.

 When choosing your kitchen finishes, consider using light colours to make the space feel larger.